TANZANIA JUNE 2019: Borehole update from our International Team

 One of the completed 20,000 litre tanks.
 The pipe bringing rain water to the tank from the roof is visible top left.
 The small pipe above the Rotary logo is an overflow outlet.

-A plaque attached to the side of every tank, dedicated to those who made this installation possible, i.e. Haddenham and District R.C., Source of the Nile RC and Lunch4Learning.
+A plaque attached to the side of every tank, dedicated to those who made this installation possible, i.e. Haddenham and District Rotary, Rotary Source of the Nile and Lunch4Learning.

-Left to right: Ken Elphick (Haddenham RC), the Headmaster of this school, Julius (Lunch4Learning), Peter (Source of the Nile RC).
+Left to right: Ken Elphick (Haddenham Rotary), the Headmaster of this school, Julius (Lunch4Learning), Peter (Rotary Source of the Nile).

 Rain water is collected from the roof of the school and delivered to the tank by means of gutters and pipes.
 The contract is for 14 tanks in primary schools in Kamuli district, of which 4 have been finished and the 5th is nearing completion.
 Another 14 are to be built in Jinja, with all 28 scheduled for completion by the end of this year.